-291 Internship/Co-Op I 1-6 s.h.

-Field-placement in municipal, industrial, hospital, or similar settings that provide experience in the area of fire protection and/or occupational safety.
-Laboratory 180 hours.
+291 Internship/Co-Op I (FS) 1-3 s.h.
+Field-placement in municipal, industrial, hospital, or similar settings that provide experience in the area of occupational safety.

-302 Field Experiences 1-3 s.h.

-Credit awarded individuals for evidence of full-time employment of two or more years in the field(s) of fire protection and/or occupational safety.
+302 Field Experiences (FS) 1-3 s.h.
+Credit awarded individuals for evidence of full-time employment of two or more years in the field of occupational safety.
 Documentation of competencies required.